tercen/read_and_compensate_influx_fcs_operator/README.md

 Input projection|.
 ---|---
-`documentId`        | is the documentId (document can be a single FCS file, or a zipped set of FCS files)
+`documentId`        | is the documentId (document can be a single FCS file, or a zipped set of FCS files
+                      and a compensation matrix)

 Output relations|.
 ---|---